MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wmilib/ns-wmilib-_wmiguidreginfo.md

-#### WMIREG_FLAG_INSTANCE_PDO

-Requests WMI to generate static instance names from the device instance ID for the PDO.
-If this flag is set, the <i>Pdo</i> parameter of the driver's <i>DpWmiQueryReginfo</i> routine points to the PDO passed to the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff540521">AddDevice</a> routine.
-WMI generates instance names from the device instance path of the PDO.
-Using the device instance path as a base for static instance names is efficient because such names are guaranteed to be unique.
-WMI automatically supplies a "friendly" name for the instance as an item in a data block that can be queried by data consumers.

 #### WMIREG_FLAG_EVENT_ONLY_GUID

 The block can be enabled or disabled as an event only, and cannot be queried or set.
 If this flag is clear, the block can also be queried or set.